 This is a common error by suppliers from BMW.
 The suppliers such as Nural; KS or Mahle receive a technical drawing and a purchase order with the BMW internal technical drawing number eg. 267.1.03.610.03 which is a piston for an R67 to R67/3.
 The changes and thereby new items for the R60 motor which were derivatives of 267.1…. parts, received the identification 267.4….
 Thereby, the R60 piston had the technical drawing number 267.4.03.610.03.
 The BMW suppliers miss-interpret this information and sell the pistons themselves for a so called BMW R67/4 (Which is an R60).
-Like wise the R60-2 piston has the drawing number 267.5.03.610.03.
-On the same line, did you know that an R69S is indeed a R68/3????
+Likewise, the R60-2 piston has the drawing number 267.5.03.610.03.
+On the same line, did you know that an R69S is indeed an R68/3????
 Now you are confused!

 Since BMW made a very confusing mess of their own system, I think that the “unofficial” system is more useful.